 Inside the once derelict tram depot, street food from around the world is served up at Foodhallen, an ever-popular indoor food court.
-You can catch an independent film at Filmhallen, a 9-screen arthouse cinema that includes the posh Art Deco Parisian Room.
-Browse for treasures in De Hallen’s funky shops, or just chill at Café Belcampo, adjacent to the cozy library.
+You can catch an independent film at Filmhallen, a nine-screen arthouse cinema that includes the posh Art Deco Parisian Room.
+Browse for treasures in De Hallen’s funky shops, or just chill at Café Belcampo, adjacent to a cozy library.

 A century before De Hallen opened, vendors were selling fresh produce, flowers and plants at the Ten Katemarkt.
 A local vibe still infuses this street market, where snacks like Dutch stroopwafels, Vietnamese loempia, and Indonesian soup reflect the Oud-West’s multicultural makeup.